HDB inks agreements worth S$10.7m to boost construction productivity, bring communities together

 Building components could be attached with smart sensors with geo-tagging capabilities, so that contractors can manage when the parts arrive at the work site, as well as quickly identify any lapses such as incorrect deliveries.

-Smart sensors will also support a crane system, which calculates the quickest and safest hoisting paths for building components on site to "mitigate potential collisions and swaying", said HDB.
+Smart sensors will also support a crane system - designed in conjunction with local firm HOPE Technik and the Dutch company Witteveen+Bos - that calculates the quickest and safest hoisting paths for building components on site to "mitigate potential collisions and swaying", said HDB.
+The initial prototype will be able to hoist materials up to two storeys high.

+NTU's Vice President of Research Professor Lam Khin Yong cautioned that challenges might remain towards wider adoption of any developed system due to the training needed to work with the system.
+However, he hopes that these ideas will eventually be introduced to the construction industry.

+"Our professors are keen not only to work on the basic part of the research programme, but also on its translational nature.
+And this gives the professors an opportunity to test their ideas, and hopefully it will result in some implementation in the construction industry," said Professor Lam.

 The studies by NTU and SUTD will go on for three years.